tomaspietravallo/Spark-AR/SimplePickerUI/README.md

 ## How to use:

-To use it just download the script called [picker.js](https://github.com/tomaspietravallo/Spark-AR/blob/master/SimplePickerUI/picker.js) and import it to your project.
+1. To use it just download the script called [picker.js](https://github.com/tomaspietravallo/Spark-AR/blob/master/SimplePickerUI/picker.js) and import it to your project.

-And rename the textures you want to use for your picker's icons with the following pattern: `icon[0-9]`
+2. Rename the textures you want to use for your picker's icons with the following pattern: `icon[0-9]`

 Example icon names: `icon0`, `icon1`, `icon2` ... `icon999`.